meshcloud/meshcloud-docs/docs/meshstack.aws.metering.md

 ## Reserved Instances & Savings Plans

+meshStack collects the information about reserved instances and savings plans via the cost explorer API.

+If your meshCustomers make payments directly to purchase AWS Reserved Instances and Savings Plans, those upfront payments will be shown as a line item in the tenant usage report for the month on which the Reserved Instance or Savings Plan starts.

-meshStack uses the `amortized cost` from the AWS Cost Explorer to generate the tenant usage reports.
-If any of your meshCustomers pay upfront to purchase reserved instances or savings plans, they would be charged twice when we use the amortized cost.
-To prevent this from happening, meshStack collects the information about reserved instances and savings plans, via the cost explorer API and adds a discount which is equal to the `amortized upfront cost` to the relevant tenant usage report.
+Since meshStack uses the `amortized cost` from the AWS Cost Explorer to generate the tenant usage reports, if any of your meshCustomers pay upfront to purchase reserved instances or savings plans, they would be charged twice: once via the initial upfront payment mentioned above and again via amortized usage cost.
+To prevent this from happening, meshStack adds a discount which is equal to the `amortized upfront cost` to the relevant tenant usage report.

 ## Configuration Reference